-likelihood among the five patterns of the percentage of the measurement errors in each model (p = 1.0, 0.8, 0.6, 0.4, 0.2).33 The shaded columns on each type of nominal wages in this table denote the larger log likelihood between the friction and the Tobit model.34 The whole estimation results are summarized in Appendix Tables 1 and 2.
+Table 2 presents the estimation results for the five types of nominal wages under the friction and Tobit models.
+In Table 2, we show the results that had the largest log likelihood among the five patterns of the percentage of the measurement errors in each model (p = 1.0, 0.8, 0.6, 0.4, 0.2).
+The shaded columns on each type of nominal wage in this table denote the larger log likelihood between the friction and the Tobit model.
+The whole estimation results are summarized in Appendix Tables 1 and 2.

 As shown in Table 2, the Tobit model is chosen for the hourly wages of part-time female employees and the friction model for all other cases.
-In the friction model, the estimated threshold value α is positive and statistically significant in all cases.
+In the friction model, the estimated threshold value $\alpha$ is positive and statistically significant in all cases.
 These results indicate that the hourly wages of part-time female employees have almost perfectly downward rigidity, and that both the regular monthly salaries and the annual earnings for full-time males and females have partial downward rigidity.

-The estimated threshold value α is 0.077 for the regular monthly salaries of fulltime males, 0.035 for their annual earnings, 0.040 for the regular monthly salaries of full-time females, and 0.035 for their annual earnings.
-This indicates that the threshold of the downward rigidity of regular monthly salaries is -7.7 percent for males and -4.0 percent for females, and that of the annual earnings is around -3.5 percent for both males and females.35 Most of the estimated parameters for λ are negative, although their significance is statistically low in some cases.
-This result suggests that when the notional wage changes exceed the threshold values, the nominal wages will decrease by more than the amount that would be expected based on the notional wage.36
+The estimated threshold value $\alpha$ is 0.077 for the regular monthly salaries of full-time males, 0.035 for their annual earnings, 0.040 for the regular monthly salaries of full-time females, and 0.035 for their annual earnings.
+This indicates that the threshold of the downward rigidity of regular monthly salaries is -7.7 percent for males and -4.0 percent for females, and that of the annual earnings is around -3.5 percent for both males and females.
+Most of the estimated parameters for $\lambda$ are negative, although their significance is statistically low in some cases.
+This result suggests that when the notional wage changes exceed the threshold values, the nominal wages will decrease by more than the amount that would be expected based on the notional wage.

 Next, we take a look at the percentage of the samples to which measurement errors were attributed.
-Table 2 shows p = 0.2 for the regular monthly salaries and annual earnings of both male and female full-time employees, and p = 0.8 for the
+Table 2 shows p = 0.2 for the regular monthly salaries and annual earnings of both male and female full-time employees, and p = 0.8 for the hourly wages of part-time female employees.
+These results suggest that 80 percent of the sample for full-time employees and 20 percent of the sample for part-time female employees have some measurement error.
+However, the size of the measurement errors themselves is relatively small.
+The measurement errors only comprise 0.1 percent of the variance of total nominal wage changes for the regular monthly salaries of full-time males, and at most 5.9 percent for the annual earnings of full-time females.

-33 Properly speaking, the percentage of samples with no measurement errors, p, should be estimated.
+27. Properly speaking, the percentage of samples with no measurement errors, p, should be estimated.
 However, when we include p in the likelihood function as a parameter, the estimation does not converge.
 Thus, we estimate several models with different p's (0.2, 0.4, 0.6, 0.8, 1.0) and choose the one with the largest log likelihood.
-When doing so, we also check the significance of the estimated standard deviation of the measurement errors σ_u .
+When doing so, we also check the significance of the estimated standard deviation of the measurement errors $\sigma_c$ .

-34 The likelihood ratio test also chooses the shaded columns.
+28. The likelihood ratio test also chooses the shaded columns.

-35 It is important to note that the downward rigidity in the annual earnings may reflect not only changes in regular monthly salaries and bonuses but also quantitative adjustments in overtime working hours.
-In any event, the lower downward rigidity in annual earnings compared with regular monthly salaries is consistent with the Japanese labor market characteristics whereby labor costs can be flexibly adjusted via adjustments in bonuses and overtime working hours.
+29. It is important to note that the downward rigidity in the annual earnings may reflect not only changes in regular monthly salaries and bonuses but also quantitative adjustments in overtime working hours.
+In any event, the smaller downward rigidity in annual earnings compared with regular monthly salaries is consistent with the Japanese labor market characteristics whereby labor costs can be flexibly adjusted via adjustments in bonuses and overtime working hours.